LaurentFerhi/Enigma_script/readme.md

 # Enigma simulator
-This short script is a simulation of the Enigma machine (the German encryption device used in WW2).
+This short script is a simulation of the famous Enigma machine (the German encryption device used in WW2).